Analysis: Mahomes, Hurts set for historic Super Bowl matchup

 “I don’t think we have any cigars, but we’ll be ready to go at the Super Bowl,” Mahomes said, poking fun at Joe Burrow’s penchant for puffing those after big wins.

 Only one QB can win the Super Bowl.
-Whether it’s Hurts or Mahomes, it’s another victory for the Black QBs who were overlooked through the years.
+Whether it’s Hurts or Mahomes, it’s another victory for the Black QBs who were overlooked throughout the years.

 Follow Rob Maaddi on Twitter at https://twitter.com/robmaaddi